kevincarrogan/aliens/README.md

 # Alien invastion

 ## Assumptions
-All aliens move at the same time on each step, i.e. if two we make the moves sequentially then two aliens may meet and destory a city before a third enters.
-In our case all three would meet and destroy the city.
+All aliens move at the same time on each step, i.e. more than one alien can end up in a city at a time and thus all aliens will fight and destroy the city and each other at the same time.